Andres111203/Andres111203/README.md

 ### Hi there 👋
-EStudiante de cuarto semestre ingenieria de sistemas Tecnologo en electronica de la universidad del Valle
+Estudiante de cuarto semestre ingenieria de sistemas Tecnologo en electronica de la universidad del Valle
 <!--
 **Andres111203/Andres111203** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.